ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 # B. Transaction and State Synchronization
 •	Hibernate Event Interception: When a user performs an action that modifies data (*INSERT, UPDATE, DELETE*), Hibernate's *DataSqlExportEventListener* captures the event.
 •	Post-Commit Synchronization: To ensure data integrity, the system does not export the file during an active transaction.
 Instead, the *DataSqlExportService* uses *TransactionSynchronizationManager* to schedule the export process only after a successful database commit (*afterCommit*).
-•	Atomic Export: The doExportNow method is wrapped in a synchronized(*exportLock*) block to prevent race conditions where multiple threads might attempt to write to the *data.sql file* at the same time.

 <img width="605" height="318" alt="image" src="https://github.com/user-attachments/assets/d086778e-9486-4fe4-bd99-9bea99c76cc8" />

 # C. Concurrency and Resource Management
-The system is designed to handle multiple concurrent users while maintaining strict logical boundaries.
 •**Statelessness:** By utilizing SessionCreationPolicy.STATELESS, the system avoids server-side session overhead, allowing each process to be fully contained within the request thread.
 •	**Thread Safety:**
 o	Services: All services are managed as singleton beans by Spring, requiring thread-safe implementation.